Micham3/mwatkins.github.io/index.md

 # Michaela Watkins

-PhD candidate at the University of Amsterdam
+PhD candidate at the University of Amsterdam.

+I am currently about to start my final year (!) at the University of Amsterdam, under the supervision of dr. Silke Hamann and Prof. Arjen Versloot

+## Research Interests

 ## Current Projects

-## Contact
+## Contact and Collaborations

+You can email me at my university address: m.m.watkins@uva.nl